pudly/schmopera-hugo/content/articles/rigoletto.md

 And the objects of his attention, the jaded yet eager-to-please Countess of Ceprano (Dorothy Gal) among them, know well that not playing along with such games is fatal.

 As Rigoletto leaves the party, we see the true depth of his character.
-As Mulligan interprets him, the jester is very fidgety, his routines a compulsive series of tics that he feels compelled to practice even when nobody else is around, very much the modern laborer trapped in his work.
+As Mayes interprets him, the jester is very fidgety, his routines a compulsive series of tics that he feels compelled to practice even when nobody else is around, very much the modern laborer trapped in his work.

 <figure data-type="image">{{% md %}}{{% /md %}}